techorionai/ai-chat-widget/README.md

 - `createSession()`: Create a new chat session.
 - `listSessionMessages(options)`: Return messages for a session.
 - `sendMessage(options)`: Send a message and return the response.

+In case of any errors, simply throw an error.

 **Example:**